Society and culture of the Victorian era: Mass education

 The Industrial Revolution incentivised people to think more scientifically and to become more educated and informed in order to solve novel problems.
 As a result, cognitive abilities were pushed to their genetic limits, making people more intelligent and innovative than their predecessors.
 Formal education thus became vital.
 According to intelligence researcher James R. Flynn, these changes echoed down to the twentieth century before leveling off in the early twenty-first.

 At the start of the 19th century there was not yet a consensus that universal education was beneficial.
 Some saw schooling for the working classes as unnecessary or even dangerous.
 However, by the 1830s, the risks of educating the working classes were generally seen as outweighed by the risks of leaving them ignorant or allowing their education to be out of the control of the authorities.
 Educational reformer James Kay-Shuttleworth said in 1838 that the state was responsible for "rearing... children in religion and industry, and of imparting such an amount of secular education as may fit them to discharge the duties of their station."

 Enrolment at Sunday schools all of which taught children to read and some of which provided lessons in writing and arithmetic increased sharply during the first half of the 19th century from about 10% of five to eighteen-year-olds in 1800 to approximately 55% in 1851.
-3/4 of working-class children were estimated to have attended Sunday school at some point in their childhood.
+Three-quarters of working-class children were estimated to have attended Sunday school at some point in their childhood.
 Various religious organisations began to establish "voluntary" fulltime schools and a growing number of private schools developed including ones aimed at the working-classes.
 However, in the 1850s around half of children in England and Wales were not in school during the working week.
 The quality of provision varied significantly, and the average length of attendance was only three years.